 Welcome to my blog!
-I have been blogging since 2012 and until recently, it had mostly been about all things running….
+I have been blogging since 2012 and it had mostly been about all things running when I started….

 I have been running since I was in middle school when I started running the Race for the Cure with my Mom back in 1999.
-In high school, I actually played volleyball then switched to the cross-country and track teams.
+In high school, I actually played volleyball then switched to the cross-country and track teams after a conflict with the volleyball coach.
 It was then that I fell in love with the sport due to my supportive coaches and teammates!
 After high school, I continued to run for fitness until my final year of college when I decided to do my first race over 3.1 miles.
 I needed to stay in shape while finishing up school.
 In April of 2010, I ran my first half, the Horsetooth Half Marathon!

-Since then, I have fallen in and out of love with running, but through bouts of motivation highs and lows, but have gained a lot more interests in life, travel and the outdoors.
+Since then, I have fallen in and out of love with running, but through bouts of motivation highs and lows, but have gained a lot more interests in life like travelling and the outdoors.

-Now, Racing the States has morphed into “Racing & Wandering” and is a place where I can talk about my lifestyle of being an avid outdoor enthusiast, traveler, and still a runner while trying to balance the need to fund it all.
+Now, Racing the States has morphed into “Racing & Wandering” and is a place where I can talk about my lifestyle of being an avid outdoor enthusiast, traveller, and still a runner while trying to balance the need to fund it all.
 (Yes, I still want to run a race in every state!
-I am up to 12!)
+See my progress!)

-Often, you’ll find me running on a mountain trail, snowboarding in the high country of Colorado, visiting less-traveled places, and trying to climb to the top of a rock wall!
+In my little spare time, you’ll most likely find me running on a mountain trail, snowboarding in the high country of Colorado, visiting less-travelled places, and trying to climb to the top of a rock wall!

 I would love for you to follow my adventures!

-I used to be a vet tech with a degree in Zoology but decided to switch to the fitness industry.
-Since, I have become a RRCA Certified Running Coach, NASM Certified Personal Trainer, Group Fitness Instructor, Heart Zones Certified Trainer, and USA Track & Field Level I Coach.
-Although I love personal training and coaching it’s hard to make a living at it.
-I was doing all sorts of odd jobs like Brand Ambassador stuff, substitute teaching while still balancing a personal training career.
+In high school and college I wanted to be a veterinarian.
+I became a vet tech using my degree in Zoology but after a disheartening job with an unethical veterinarian, I decided to switch careers.
+I was passionate about running and exercise and I looked into the fitness industry.
+Since then I have become an RRCA Certified Running Coach, NASM Certified Personal Trainer, Group Fitness Instructor, Heart Zones Certified Trainer, and USA Track & Field Level I Coach.
+Although I loved personal training and coaching it’s hard to make a living at it.
+I was doing all sorts of odd jobs like Brand Ambassador stuff and substitute teaching all while still trying to balance a personal training career.

 At the same time as these random jobs, I was also an Ambassador for 3W Races.
 I volunteered and helped at races in exchange for getting to run for free (the free swag was a bonus).
 The owners must have liked me a lot and offered me a job, a dream job!
-I now work for 3W Races as a marketing coordinator and help with the operations and race production or our events!
+I started working for 3W Races as a marketing coordinator and over time became a race director.

-I still do some personal training and group fitness classes at my local recreation center.
-I also got a job coaching high school sports, finding another true passion!
-I coach the Long and Triple Jumps at Green Mountain High School as an assistant Track & Field coach as well as Assistant Cross Country Coach at Golden High School!
+If I had more time, I would still do some personal training and group fitness classes but I have filled my time with all sorts of fun “jobs.”
+I also coach high school sports, finding another true passion.
+I coach the Long and Triple Jumps at Green Mountain High School as an assistant Track & Field coach as well as Cross Country!
 Coaching high schoolers is a true joy of a job!

-A little extra about me: I’m from Colorado, but was not born there – I moved when I was three months old, so I’m 99.9% Native (I’ve done the math).
+A little extra about me: I’m from Colorado, but was not born there – I moved when I was six months old, so I guess I’m 99.9% Native (I’ve done the math).
 I currently reside in Golden, a wonderful city just west of Denver.
-You can tell I’m pretty active, but I also love to read, drink beer, eat pankcakes and I have a weird obsession with all things zombie related.
+You can tell I’m pretty active, but I also love to read, drink beer, eat pancakes and mac & cheese (not at the same time) and I have a weird obsession with all things zombie related.

 Feel free to contact me, at email@example.com